philosodad/com.johnpdaigle/source/complexable/2018-02-18-the-kevin-bacon-problem.html.markdown

     imdb=# grant all on title_basics to postgres;
     GRANT

-Now we repeat the process for trunc.title.principals.tsv and trunc.name.basics.tsv.
+Now we repeat this process for trunc.title.principals.tsv and trunc.name.basics.tsv.
 When I was doing this, I ran into some errors, either because the ordering of my columns didn't match the tsv column ordering, or because I was using smallint where I should have used int, or I wasn't allowing the varchar size to be large enough.
 Eventually, my final schemas looked like this:

     :::psql
     data_imdb=# \d title_principals